One of the most powerful ways to gain new clients and customers is word of mouth. Because it’s free!

 “Do you have anyone in your circle looking for help with copywriting?”

-Get straight to the point and be confident in what you are asking!
+You should get straight to the point and be confident in what you are asking!
 You have current clients for a reason!

 3. Provide incentives

 Create a referral program for your clients.
-Incentives could include coffee gift cards, a discount on their services, free merchandise, or anything else you think your clients would be interested in.
+Incentives could include coffee, gift cards, a discount on their services, free merchandise, or anything else you think your clients would be interested in.
 Send your program initiative to some of your happiest clients and watch the referrals roll in.

 You’d be surprised how motivated people can become when a prize is involved.